highcharts/highcharts/docs/dashboards/data-table.md

 `DataTable` is an integral part of the **Dashboards** and the **DataGrid** bundle, which means it can be accessed from these two places.
 There is no need to load any additional modules.

 ## Creating a DataTable
-There are a few ways to create a `DataTable`:
+There are multiple ways to create a `DataTable`:

 1. **From a DataPool**
     The `DataPool` is the main entry point for data handling in Highcharts Dashboards.
 It handles incoming data and creates a `DataTable` to store the imported data.